rohansunar/express-setup/README.md

 # Express

+Use TypeScript decorators to register express restful service.
 Node Express module: less code to run a server.

 ## Requirements